Finding the Best Travel Gifts

 Garmin VIRB Ultra 30 action camera

-If you’re feeling generous, an excellent present for an active traveller would be a Garmin VIRB Ultra 30 action camera.
+If you’re feeling generous, an excellent present for an active traveler would be a Garmin VIRB Ultra 30 action camera.
 Action cameras are brilliant because they’re small, robust and able to record superb action footage while being immersed in it.
 You can attach them to helmets, handlebars or even surfboards to take footage and shots you wouldn’t get any other way.

 The Garmin VIRB Ultra 30 is my go-to action camera.
 It takes great quality 4k footage, has image stabilization and really handy features like photo burst mode, voice control and a colour touchscreen display that even works through the waterproof case.